 How much to tip taxi

 I don’t take taxis often, but when I do in Canada or the U.S. I typically leave a 10-15% tip which is pretty standard.
-Oddly enough, in many other places I’ve visited, most of the time, taxi drivers only expect you to leave the change (or they don’t even give you the small change).
+Oddly enough, in many other places I’ve visited, most of the time, taxi drivers only expect you to leave the change (or they don’t even give you back the small change).
 A few major exceptions include Japan and China, but if they kept the small change, I wouldn’t put up a stink.
 I should also note that regardless of where you’re visiting, if you hire a driver (taxi or private) for the day, you should tip them 10-15%.

 How much to tip in North America